bitwarden/contributing-docs/docs/getting-started/server/portal.md

 :::tip

-See [User Secrets Reference](./user-secrets.md) for how to configure your user secrets.
+See [User Secrets](../../contributing/user-secrets.md) for how to configure your user secrets.

 :::